How to Set Comma Instead of Semicolon as Delimiter in Excel CSV (3 Methods)

 Save a Excel CSV File with Commas to set the delimiter as a comma instead of a semicolon in a CSV file in Excel

-• Then from the starting menu, click on Options.
+• From the start menu, select Options.

 filling out the boxes to set the delimeter as commas and semi colons.

-• And then click on Change File Type.
+• Click on Change File Type.

 save location of the CSV file